 Meanwhile, besides earthquakes, recent years have also seen more frequent and severe typhoons and other natural disasters, which require greater resiliency.
+We acknowledge that one of our vital responsibilities is to ensure a stable supply of resources in the event of a disaster.

 We recognize that in the event of disasters, one of our missions is to strive to provide a stable supply of goods.